-On October 14, 2019, Magna Terra Minerals Inc. (Magna Terra) entered into a share purchase agreement (the "SPA") with Anaconda Mining Inc. (Anaconda), a public mining company listed on the TSX, to acquire Anaconda's wholly-owned subsidiary 2647102 Ontario Inc. (ExploreCo).
-Under terms of the SPA, at the closing of the transaction (the "Closing Date"), Magna Terra will acquire all of the issued and outstanding shares of ExploreCo in exchange for the issuance of an aggregate number of common shares of Magna Terra, equal to 100% of the issued and outstanding common shares in the share capital of Magna Terra, as such share capital is constituted on the Closing Date.
-On completion of the transaction, ExploreCo will become a wholly-owned subsidiary of Magna Terra.
-The closing of the transaction is subject to numerous conditions including, notably, regulatory approval, the shareholders of Magna Terra approving the proposed transaction and a consolidation of Magna Terra's issued and outstanding share capital, the completion of a concurrent financing by Magna Terra and other conditions customary to this type of transaction.
+On October 14, 2019, Magna Terra entered into a share purchase agreement (the "SPA") with Anaconda Mining Inc. (Anaconda), a public mining company listed on the TSX, to acquire Anaconda's wholly owned subsidiary 2647102 Ontario Inc. (ExploreCo).
+Under terms of the SPA, at the closing of the transaction (the "Closing Date"), Magna Terra acquired all of the issued and outstanding shares of 2647102 Ontario Inc. in exchange for the issuance of an aggregate number of common shares of Magna Terra, equal to 100% of the issued and outstanding common shares in the share capital of Magna Terra, as such share capital was constituted on the Closing Date.
+On completion of the transaction 2647102 Ontario Inc. became a wholly owned subsidiary of Magna Terra.
+The closing of the transaction was subject to numerous conditions including, notably, regulatory approval, the shareholders of Magna Terra approving the proposed transaction and a consolidation of Magna Terra's issued and outstanding share capital, the completion of a concurrent financing by Magna Terra and other conditions customary to this type of transaction.

-Work completed for the Mineral Resource Estimate that is the subject of this Technical Report was carried out by ExploreCo's parent company, Anaconda Mining Inc., between January 25, 2018, the ExploreCo acquisition date of the Project, and January 23, 2019, the Mineral Resource Estimate effective date.
-Mercator is of the opinion that, based on disclosure provided by Magna Terra and ExploreCo, no material changes to the property's exploration status and associated technical information have occurred since the January 23, 2019 effective date of the previous Mineral Resource Estimate.
-For purposes of this Technical Report, all work completed by ExploreCo and/or its parent company, Anaconda Mining Inc., prior to and including the January 23, 2019 effective date of the Mineral Resource Estimate, is referenced herein as having been carried out by ExploreCo.
+Work completed for the Mineral Resource Estimate that is the subject of this Technical Report was carried out by 2647102 Ontario Inc. 's parent company, Anaconda, between January 25, 2018, the acquisition date of the Project, and January 23, 2019, the Mineral Resource Estimate effective date.

+The technical report authors are of the opinion that, based on disclosure provided by Magna Terra, no material changes to the property's exploration status and associated technical information that would materially affect the Mineral Resource Estimate supported by this Technical Report have occurred since the January 23, 2019, Effective Date of that Mineral Resource Estimate.
+For purposes of this Technical Report, all work completed by parent company, Anaconda, prior to and including the January 23, 2019, effective date of the Mineral Resource Estimate, is referenced herein as having been carried out by 2647102 Ontario Inc. Work completed subsequent to this is referenced as being carried out by Magna Terra.

-Property Description and Location
+1.2 Property Description and Location